Fermented Hot Sauce Recipe

 Most fermented foods will last for months or even years when refrigerated.
 Over time, the flavor of your fermented hot sauce will continue to develop, often becoming more and more delicious.
 However, some people think that over-fermented foods can be a bit too pungent.
 Others love it (like me).

+As a rule of thumb, homemade fermented hot sauce can last 2-3 months in the refrigerator.
 I am comfortable allowing them to keep much longer, as it is difficult for them to go bad after properly fermenting.
 However, it is always wise to be on the safe side.

 Always be sure to inspect your fermented sauce for mold growth or odd smells.
 If you are uncertain whether anything has gone wrong, you’re probably better off discarding.